My writing covers a wide array of subjects including but not limited to: religion, language learning, health, philosophy, and legal issues.

-Hassan's absolute bravery and loyalty to Amir is constant throughout his short life and unfortunately is the cause of most of his problems.
-Standing up for Amir and the neighbourhood children, Hassan gets hurt and Amir tells Baba that he just fell.
+Hassan's absolute bravery and loyalty to Amir are constant throughout his short life and, unfortunately, cause most of his problems.
+Standing up for Amir and the neighbourhood children, Hassan gets hurt, and Amir tells Baba that he just fell.
 Aggravating Assef with a slingshot in order to protect Amir and then refusing to give up the kite that he ran for Amir, he ends up being raped.
 Then, as a final show of both bravery and loyalty to Amir and his family, when the Taliban ordered Hassan out of Baba's house, he protested and was shot in the street.

-Throughout the entire novel, there was never a time that Hassan had lost his temper, not after he was raped, betrayed by Amir, had things thrown at him by Amir, or when he was teased by Amir, instead, he tried to do the right thing, allowing his morality to decide what he would do.
+Throughout the entire novel, there was never a time when Hassan had lost his temper – not after he was raped, betrayed by Amir, had things thrown at him by Amir, or when he was teased by Amir.
+Instead, he tried to do the right thing, allowing his morality to decide what he would do.

-In the case of the pomegranate tree, where Amir had been throwing pomegranates at Hassan and screaming "hit me back", Hassan picks up a pomegranate and rubs it in his own face.
+In the case of the pomegranate tree – where Amir had been throwing pomegranates at Hassan and screamed, "Hit me back" – Hassan picks up a pomegranate and rubs it in his own face.